How to Get a New Agent Productive in Their First Week

 - Every active buyer has exactly one live portfolio

-- Buyers give feedback inside the platform, not via messages
+- Buyers provide feedback inside the platform, not via messages

 - Property discussions are focused, not repetitive

-- Agents can explain why each property is there
+- Agents can explain why each property is included

 - Team leads can review an agent’s work in under 2 minutes

-If an agent can’t defend their portfolio choices, the workflow isn’t done.
+If an agent cannot defend their portfolio choices, the workflow is incomplete.

 Common mistakes